If you are reading this it is likely that you are beginning to discern a call on your life towards becoming a minister in the Church of the Nazarene.

 Church Board Recommendation for District License

 Ordination is the full recognition of the church that you have the gifts and graces for ministry, you have the capacity to communicate sound doctrine, and your life is an example of holiness.
+You can find a full theology of Ordination here.

 After you have completed your minimum requirements for ordination, the Board of Ministry will examine you and your progress through the course of study.
 The Board will consider many different factors as they look at your record.
-The board may feel it appropriate at that time to invite you to apply for ordination, or the board may feel that there are additional items of concern that the board would like you to address.
+The board may feel it appropriate at such time to invite you to apply for ordination, or the board may feel there are additional items of concern the board would like you to address.

 You can still serve God well in the Church of the Nazarene.
 Licensed or ordained ministry is not a “higher” or “better” ministry than lay ministry - it is just different.
-Trying to be in vocational ministry when God has not called you to it will only cause you much difficulty.
-We started this with the understanding that you want to follow God, so go on and do so in whatever capacity that God may have for you to serve.

 Timothy Bullington, Ph.D.